On the Day of the TExMaT Test

 Calculators for the PBT MMT Tests

 Examinees taking the Master Mathematics Teacher EC-4 test will be provided with Texas Instruments TI-30X IIs scientific calculators at the test administration.
 Directions for use will not be provided at the test center.
-You may not use your own calculator for this test.
+Do not bring your own calculator for this test.

 Examinees taking the Master Mathematics Teacher 4-8 and Master Mathematics Teacher 8-12 tests must bring a graphing calculator to the test and may bring a second calculator as a backup.
 Graphing calculators will not be provided at the test administration.
 Only the brands and models listed below may be used.
 Approved calculator brands and models are subject to change; if there is a change, you will be notified.
 The test administrator will clear the memory of your calculator both before and after testing.
 Therefore, be sure you back up the memory on your calculator, including applications, to an external device before arriving at the test center.